Partnering with Hawai‘i teachers to develop greater creativity and imagination in the classroom

 FELLOWS’ COHORT MEETINGS: Fall 2018 & Spring 2019

 Fellows’ Cohort Meetings are held twice during the school year: during the subsequent fall and spring semesters.
-The Fall 2018 meeting will be done virtually (online meeting), and the Spring 2019 meeting will be held in-person at a location preferred by the fellows.
+The Fall 2018 meeting will be done virtually (video meeting), and the Spring 2019 meeting will be held in-person on Maui.
 These meetings allow Fellows to reconvene as a group, study important issues related to their teaching and learning, while developing camaraderie as a community of teachers.
 During these meetings, Fellows have the chance to work with a variety of experts and engage with new resources.

 YEAR-ROUND MENTORSHIP & PARTICIPATION IN ONLINE COLLABORATION

 Building a community of teacher-scholars depends on communication, but distance can be a challenge in our state.
 That’s why we are developing an online environment to facilitate collaboration and communication among the cohort, and providing year-round access to the experts and resources of this fellowship.
 During the 2018-19 school year, teachers will implement new tools for creativity in their respective classrooms, while connecting, sharing and refining ideas with their cohort in the “Greenhouse,” a web-based collaboration space set aside for the Fellows.

 The current Merwin Creative Teaching Fellowship engages 15 teachers from throughout the Hawaiian Islands who will teach and engage 1,500 students throughout the 2018-19 school year.

 - After the Summer Institute, teachers feel a sense of restoration, revitalization and readiness as they return to their classrooms in Fall;

 - Teachers will implement new lessons and social-emotional learning strategies in their respective classrooms, which will: